techidaily/site-facebook/source/_posts/changing-personal-details-parental-guide-to-messenger-kids.md

 ![Click on Messenger Kids](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/06/Click-on-Messenger-Kids.jpg)
 3. Click**Messenger Kids** to open the accounts connected.
 4. Choose the account you wish to make changes to.
 5. Select**Controls** to access a menu with all the relevant features.
-Thanks to[updates in Messenger Kids parental controls](https://www.makeuseof.com/tag/facebook-messenger-kids-parental-controls/) , only parents can open this menu.
+Thanks to [updates in Messenger Kids parental controls](https://www.makeuseof.com/tag/facebook-messenger-kids-parental-controls/) , only parents can open this menu.
 ![Click on Messenger Kids controls](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/06/Click-on-Messenger-Kids-controls.jpg)
 6. From the menu, tap on**Edit Info** to open**Account Settings** .
 You can change the information like username, date of birth, and gender from here.
 The desktop version does not allow you to add/change pronouns.
 ![Change account details](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/06/Change-account-settings.jpg)